weyoss/redis-smq/docs/api/message.md

 ### Message.prototype.toString()

-`toString()` method that is called when the message object is to be represented as a text value or when the message is referred to in a manner in which a string is expected.
+`toString()` method is called when the message object is to be represented as a text value or when the message is referred to in a manner in which a string is expected.

 This method converts convert the message object to a JSON string.